GNolanDev/boss-machine/README.md

 # Boss Machine

 ## Aim

 To create the necessary functions and set up the server/router options so that all api calls work and tests pass.
 Files provided by Codecademy, project brief is detailed below.

 ## Technologies

 Express.js

 ## Requirements

 Requires Node.js environment.
-Download the folder and run 'npm install', followed by 'node server.js' wihch should result in a server instance listening on :4001.
+Download the folder and run 'npm install', followed by 'node server.js' which should result in a server instance listening on :4001.
 Go to 'localhost:4001' in a browser to see the application.
 Run 'npm run test' to execute the test suite.

 ## Contact

 Created by GNolanDev@gmail.com - comments gratefully received!

-*The remaining text is direct from Codecademy:*
+_The remaining text is direct from Codecademy:_
 <br><br><br>

-***
+---

 ### Project Overview